scottgeigel/stoplight.io/netlify/blog-posts/designing-apis-for-microservices.md

 So, you're at the start of a new project or in need of a significant refactoring to tackle technical debt, and you have decided to build a microservice architecture?
 Congratulations, you've just given yourself a massive API design task!

-Microservices require APIs to interact with each other, as you might have learned from my previous article "[Stop Calling Your APIs Microservices](https://stoplight.io/blog/stop-calling-your-apis-microservices-e165a80eba9d/)."
+Microservices require APIs to interact with each other, as you might have learned from my previous article, "[Stop Calling Your APIs Microservices](https://stoplight.io/blog/stop-calling-your-apis-microservices-e165a80eba9d/)."
 Therefore, let's have a look at the challenges and unique requirements for microservice API design!

 ## A Hierarchy of APIs?!